 Through this online call for photographs shot by women, the Rhode Island Center for Photographic Arts hopes to welcome as many voices as possible into a crucial conversation about the state of women in 2020.

-- Any individual who identifies as a woman is eligible to participate.
+- Any woman is eligible to participate.
 Individuals do not need to be based in the U.S.

 - Photographs may be taken with any kind of camera, including a phone.